roipeker/flutter_translation_sheet/README.md

 ### Usage:

-Go with your terminal in any folder (or Flutter project folder), and run `trcli`.
+Go with your terminal in any folder (or Flutter project folder), and run `trcli run`.

 First time will create a template for you, and you will have to get your [Google credentials json](https://medium.com/@a.marenkov/how-to-get-credentials-for-google-sheets-456b7e88c430)
 Follow the comments in `tfconfig.yaml` and fill the `gsheet:` section, and change the output folder as needed.